apache/nuttx/configs/README.txt

 		  enable the on-demand paging feature as described in http://www.nuttx.org/NuttXDemandPaging.html.

-    If CONFIG_PAGING is selected, then the following also apply:
+    If CONFIG_PAGING is selected, then you will probabaly need CONFIG_BUILD_2PASS to correctly position the code and the following configuration options also apply:

 		CONFIG_PAGING_PAGESIZE - The size of one managed page.
 This must be a value supported by the processor's memory management unit.